FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/Channel Modeling Guidelines/Chapter 3.rst

 --------

 This is about the same as the Transitions above.
-It specifically asks the user to check this data for bad cross sections.
+It specifically asks the user to check this data for bad cross-sections.

-Review the change in cross section area, width, and wetted perimeter for each cross section (Figure 104).
+Review the change in cross-section area, width, and wetted perimeter for each cross-section (Figure 104).
 Check for changes in these values that indicate the channel is transitioning too quickly for the model to remain numerically stable.
 Find this in the XSECAREA.OUT file or by using the Profiles.exe program.